shakacode/react_on_rails/CONTRIBUTING.md

 To test `spec/dummy` against Turbolinks 5, install the gem by running `ENABLE_TURBOLINKS_5=TRUE bundle install` in the `spec/dummy` directory before running `rake`.

+Run `rake -T` or `rake -D` to see testing options.

+`rake all_but_examples` is typically best for developers, except if any generators changed.

+See below for verifying changes to the generators.

 ### Debugging
 Start the sample app like this for some debug printing: